FailAcademy/learning/html-css-essentials/adp-vancouver/_lessons/week-08/04-android.md

 Time to make R10's navigation UI more platform-appropriate for Android.

-To do that, you're going to use platform-specific file extensions for the `NavigationLayout` component, and implement `DrawerNavigation` (from the ExNavigation module) for Android in lieu of the `TabNavigation` component that we've used for the iOS app.
+To do that, you're going to use platform-specific file extensions for the `NavigationLayout` component, and implement `createDrawerNavigator` for Android in lieu of the `createBottomTabNavigator` component that we've used for the iOS app.

-Create your platform specific files, and read-up on the `DrawerNavigation` component in the **[ExNavigation docs](https://github.com/exponentjs/ex-navigation#drawernavigation)** to implement this for Android only.
+Create your platform specific files, and read-up on the `DrawerNavigation` component in the **[React Navigation docs](https://reactnavigation.org/docs/en/drawer-based-navigation.html)** to implement this for Android only.

 ---